Bill Thompson (technology writer): Biography

-Thompson is a trustee of the Britten Sinfonia, and a board member of the Writers' Centre Norwich.
+Thompson was a trustee of the Britten Sinfonia, and formerly a board member of the Writers' Centre Norwich.
 In 2010, he was nominated for the Prudential Arts and Business Board Member of the year award.
 In October 2016, Anglia Ruskin University awarded Thompson an Honorary Doctor of Arts degree.

-He is chair of Centre for Doctoral Training advisory board and a member of the main advisory board of the Web Science Institute at the University of Southampton.
+He is a member of the main advisory board of the Web Science Institute at the University of Southampton and a trustee of the Web Science Trust.